Surgery

 Lifelong Breast Implant Surveillance Program

 With any surgery, follow-up care is essential.
-So, we provide patients with ongoing support through our Lifelong follow up.
+So, we provide patients with ongoing support through our lifelong follow up.
 All patient who have breast surgery with us will receive regular post-operative check-ups to avoid any potential complications in the medium to long term.
 It is important to understand that a medical device has been used and must be monitored throughout the time the patient has the implant.

 Patients who decide to undergo a breast augmentation must understand that in the future they will need to have further surgery as breast implant do not last forever.
 Future surgery is often required to replace one or both implants.
 As with all surgical procedures, revisional surgery may also be necessary to correct any problems that may develop.